K0ntr4/anigame_fusion/README.md

 - Thanks to the `NLTK` developers for creating a comprehensive library for natural language processing tasks in Python.
 - Acknowledgements to the `requests_cache` developers for offering a convenient way to cache HTTP responses in Python applications.
 - Thanks to the `PyTorch` developers for developing an efficient and flexible deep learning framework for research and production.
+- Gratitude to the developers of `thefuzz` for providing a useful library for fuzzy string matching, enhancing the accuracy of character name search.